sjy2335/langchain-naver/libs/naver/README.md

 ## Chat Models

-This package contains the `ChatClovaX` class, which is the recommended way to interface with Upstage models.
+This package contains the `ChatClovaX` class, which is the recommended way to interface with clova studio models.

 See a [usage example](https://python.langchain.com/docs/integrations/chat/naver/)